adrianbiro/numtools/README.md

-### convertroman
-Roman to normal etc.

-### sortroman
-A utility for sorting numbers in mixed notations.
-Roman next others

 ### normalize
 * `Min-Max` Converts each data value to a value eg. between 0 and 100. `New value = (value – min) / (max – min) * 100`
 * `Mean Normalization` Scales values such that the mean of all values is 0 and std. dev. is 1. `New value = (value – mean) / (standard deviation)`